What to Do If You Lose a Tooth As an Adult

 -

 Dental conditions and diseases: Certain dental conditions or diseases can lead to tooth loss.
-For example, severe bruxism (teeth grinding), untreated infections, oral cancer or genetic conditions that affect tooth development can result in the loss of teeth.
+For example, severe bruxism (teeth grinding), untreated infections, oral cancer or genetic tooth development conditions can result in the loss of teeth.

 What Happens if a Permanent Tooth Falls Out?